Csanz0/Csanz0/README.md

 # Hi My name is _Carlos_ 👋

   Currently, I am a student of **Computing and English**.
-Everyday I try to improve my English and programming Skill.
+Every day I try to improve my English and programming Skills.

   I have knowledge in:

   - HTML and CSS
-  - JavaSCript
+  - Javascript
   - PHP
   - Nodejs

-  And with frameworks, until the moment I have work with:
+  And with frameworks, until the moment I have worked with:
   - Bootstrap
   - Express
+  - Laravel

 ___
 ## My Github Stats ✌